Yvette and Heidi plan to walk into their civil wedding ceremony together, hand in hand, likely with the biggest smiles on their faces.

 Above all, these two want their church ceremony to really resonate with personal meaning as well a religious significance that’s important to them both.
 They’ve done so much loving, laughing and learning together, they want to celebrate that with all the people who have been a part of it.
 They want me to bring their ‘Story so far’ to life.

 It’s a privilege to work with these two.
-Giddy as teenagers, they relish the opportunity to indulge themselves, travelling back in time through all the memories they’ve amassed together.
+Giddy as teenagers, they relish the opportunity to indulge themselves.
+We travel back in time through all the memories they’ve amassed together.

 On the day, even Reverend Owens can’t help but join in the congregation’s enjoyment as they celebrate this remarkable love story as one.

-The culmination of Etta and Claude’s anniversary party is a well kept surprise: a Your Three Days well-wishing, organised, inspired by and performed by three of their dearest friends.
+The culmination of Etta and Claude’s anniversary party is a well kept surprise.
+It’s a Your Three Days well-wishing, organised, inspired by and performed by three of their dearest friends.

 It’s already been such a memorable night, full of laughter, music and dancing.
-They are a much loved couple and before long it’s Sol, Ivor and Pauline’s happy job to remind them of that for a moment.
+They are a much loved couple.
+Before long it’s Sol, Ivor and Pauline’s happy job to remind them of that for a moment.

 Behind the scenes, we’ve been working together gathering contributions from all the people who Claude and Etta are truly close to.
 Their friends mean a lot to them and they’ve always invested so much in those relationships.
 They’re about to hear just how much the feeling is mutual.